MENU

 You benefit from computer science every day.

-The smartphone in your hand, the social media you scroll through, your medical records at the doctor’s office, the video games you play, the goods and services you rely on—all are made possible, faster and more accessible through computer science.
+The smartphone in your hand, the social media you scroll through, the video games you play, the goods and services you rely on—all are made possible through computer science.

-At Florida Tech, our computer science degree builds a robust foundation in algorithmic thinking, programming and the design, development and testing of software and information systems.
+At Florida Tech, our computer science degree builds a strong foundation in programming, algorithmic thinking and the design, development and testing of software and information systems.

 Top 12%